There are six things which the Lord hates,From the BBC:

 Early on Sunday morning, as BBC correspondents arrived at the site of the deadliest Israeli strike so far in this conflict, frantic efforts to find survivors were already under way.

-Displaced families had been sheltering in the basement of a house in Qana, which was crushed a
+Displaced families had been sheltering in the basement of a house in Qana, which was crushed after a direct hit.

 The Israeli strike killed at least 54 people, more than half of them children.